 Dr. Stephen Weber is professor of music and interdisciplinary studies and chair of the arts and humanities division at The University of Science and Arts of Oklahoma, where he teaches a variety of subjects: piano, composition, World Thought and Culture, Senior Seminar, music technology, and piano accompanying.
-He is a published composer and performer of "art" music ("classical"), has performed concerts as pianist or organist in 6 countries, and has completed four professional recordings, two on the Opus One label (art music) and two available commercially through a variety of vendors and streaming sites (YouTube, Amazon, GooglePlay, iTunes, Apple Music, CDBaby, Spotify, etc.).
+He is a published composer and performer of "art" music, has performed concerts as pianist or organist in 7 countries, and has completed several recordings, two on the Opus One label, and others available commercially through a variety of vendors and streaming sites (YouTube, Amazon, GooglePlay, iTunes, Apple Music, CDBaby, Spotify, etc.).
 He is a member of The American Society of Composers, Authors, and Publisher.
 Many of his written compositions are available through Sheet Music Press.
 He just loves to create, whether it be music, art, photography, fractals, cuisine, landscaping, or creative writing.
-He has a blog on Word Press ("eclecticblogweb"), where he writes about a range of subjects, often in humorous style.
+He has a blog on Word Press, where he writes about a range of subjects, often in humorous style.
 He sees music as the universal language that can be a vehicle to bring beauty, unity, and change to our world.

 Music is my life.
 I'm a music professor.
 Music drives me, fulfills me, moves me, touches me, calms me.
 It's the universal language.

 I'd like to do a film score.
 I've done some large-scale projects, but the multidisciplinary aspect of film really ignites me.
 It brings together music, language, literature, acting, lighting, design, art.

 Beauty.
 We all need beauty in our world.